temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

-* `--job-id` (string) - The Batch Job Id to describe.
+* `--job-id` (string) -
+  The Batch Job Id to describe.
   Required.

 ### temporal batch list: List all Batch Jobs

 Return a list of Batch jobs, for the entire Service or, optionally, a single Namespace.
-This example lists the batch jobs for "YourNamespace".
+This example lists the batch jobs for "YourNamespace":

 ```
 temporal batch list --namespace YourNamespace